hpcaubuserguide/hpcaub_userguide/userdoc/octopus/matlab.rst

 Matlab can be used on the cluster in several configurations.

   - run jobs directly on the compute nodes of the cluster (recommended)
-        + out of the box parallelizm up to 64 cores (a full max size node)
+        + out of the box parallelism up to 64 cores (a full max size node)
-        + full parallelizm on the cluster (guide not available yet)
+        + full parallelism on the cluster (guide not available yet)
   - run jobs on a client and use the cluster as a backend (requires setup).
         + supports windows clients (guide not available yet)
         + supports linux and mac clients (guide not available yet)